jchang504/tailor/README.md

    forget.
 9. Run unit tests frequently to validate your code.

+After writing/changing a function:

+10. Update its docstring.
+You may have changed its signature, argument names, etc. while implementing it.
+11. Run the unit test class for the function and verify that it passes.

 Before committing and pushing:

-10. Edit `delta` to reflect the changes you made.
+12. Edit `delta` to reflect the changes you made.
 Format it as a Git commit message, in the imperative mood, with a single line short summary as the first line, then a blank line, then a longer message.
 This file will be used as the commit message.
-11. Do NOT use regular `git commit`.
+13. Do NOT use regular `git commit`.
 Instead, when you're ready to commit, run `bash safe_commit.sh` from the git repo directory.
 This script checks for blocking TODO comments, lines longer than 79 characters, and runs the unit tests before committing.
-12. Once the commit succeeds, `git push`!
+14. Once the commit succeeds, `git push`!

 When done with a feature/bug fix:

-13. Submit a pull request to merge the feature/bug fix branch into `master`.
+15. Submit a pull request to merge the feature/bug fix branch into `master`.
-14. Iterate on comments/reviews and make any necessary changes.
+16. Iterate on comments/reviews and make any necessary changes.
-15. When everything is resolved, merge to `master`!
+17. When everything is resolved, merge to `master`!